 - FTX futures have careful, measured margin calls to avoid large price dislocations.

 How do I post collateral?

 Collateral for the futures is in stablecoins.
-The current set of accepted stablecoins is USDC, TUSD, and PAX.
+The current set of accepted stablecoins is USDC, TUSD, USDP, BUSD, and HUSD.

-To deposit or withdraw collateral, go to your wallet page and deposit either USDC, TUSD, or PAX.
+To deposit or withdraw collateral, go to your wallet page and deposit either USDC, TUSD, USDP, BUSD, and HUSD.
 Depositing either will credit your account with 'USD', which is automatically used as collateral for all of your futures trades.

 By default all margin is posted in 'USD' in your wallet.
-USD can be funded by depositing USDC, TUSD, PAX, BUSD, and HUSD.
+USD can be funded by depositing USDC, TUSD, USDP, BUSD, and HUSD.